-3.4.
+3.3.
 Data collection

-The survey was conducted on students specializing in English Language and English Teaching at Quy Nhon University.
+The survey was conducted on third-year students specializing in English Language and English Teaching at Quy Nhon University.
 The questionnaire was designed based on relevant literature and adapted to examine students' perceptions and practices regarding self-study in English writing.

-The questionnaire consists of four key sections.
-The first section collects demographic information, including participants' major fields of study.
+The questionnaire consists of four key sections and comprises 12 questions in total:

+The first section (1 question) collects demographic information, specifically the participants' major.
 This data establishes the context for the study and ensures that the findings are representative of the target group.

-The second section assesses students' perceptions of self-study in English writing.
-It includes statements rated on a 5-point Likert scale to measure how self-study influences motivation, confidence, responsibility, and writing improvement.
+The second section (3 questions) assesses students' perceptions of self-study in English writing.
+It includes five statements rated on a 5-point Likert scale to measure how self-study influences motivation, confidence, responsibility, and writing improvement.
 The responses provide insights into students' attitudes and beliefs about the role of self-directed learning in enhancing their writing skills.

-The third section focuses on the practical aspects of self-study, including when and where students engage in writing practice, the frequency and duration of their self-study sessions, and the methods and tools they commonly use.
+The third section (7 questions) focuses on the practical aspects of self-study, including when and where students engage in writing practice, the frequency and duration of their self-study sessions, and the methods and tools they commonly use.
 This section aims to capture students' learning habits and preferences in self-directed writing practice.

-The final section invites students to suggest effective strategies and resources to enhance self-study in English writing.
-Common recommendations, such as using online resources, attending writing workshops, and setting specific goals, were analyzed to identify practical ways to support and improve independent learning.
+The final section (1 question) invites students to suggest effective strategies and resources to enhance self-study in English writing.
+This section includes a multiple-choice question with an open-ended option, allowing students to provide recommendations on how to improve self-study efficiency.
+Common suggestions, such as using online resources, attending writing workshops, and setting specific goals, were analyzed to identify practical ways to support and improve independent learning.

 To ensure clarity and avoid misunderstandings, the questionnaire was administered in Vietnamese.

-3.5.
+3.4.
 Data analysis